 It can cost a lot to replace fillings.

-A basic filling can cost $80 to $220 or more.
-To repair fillings can cost $400 or more.
-If a crown is needed, that costs about $850.
+A basic filling can cost more than $220.
+If a crown is needed, it can cost $1,000 or more.
 It can cost thousands of dollars to replace all your fillings.

 So, when should fillings with mercury in them be removed?